sarahkitten/Pokemon-Catch/docs/TimeTrialFeaturePlan.md

 - The architecture supports the planned features for subsequent tasks

 ### Next Small Task
-Create the Time Trial Hook by implementing the `/src/hooks/useTimeTrialState.ts` file, which will provide the core state management for the Time Trial mode and leverage the shared utilities.
+Create the Time Trial Button Component by implementing the `/src/components/TimeTrialButton/TimeTrialButton.tsx` and `/src/components/TimeTrialButton/TimeTrialButton.css` files, which will provide a UI element to toggle the Time Trial mode.
+The button should be styled to match the existing UI and positioned next to the Filters button.